 However, the house of the LORD Almighty, the temple of God, mentioned in verse 21 is not merely a heavenly temple.
 It is also an earthly one.
-1Peter 2:5 says, “[Y]ou [the Christian church] also, like living stones, are being built into a spiritual house to be a holy priesthood, offering spiritual sacrifices acceptable to God through Jesus Christ.”
+As stated above, 1Peter 2:5 says, “[Y]ou [the Christian church] also, like living stones, are being built into a spiritual house to be a holy priesthood, offering spiritual sacrifices acceptable to God through Jesus Christ.”
 The Christian church is the new temple of God largely because its members are ultimately allowed access into God’s temple in heaven at the resurrection.
 This being the case, the sacrifices offered in v.
-21 are not lambs and bulls, they are the lives of the saints as is indicated in Romans 12:1.
+21 might not be literal lambs and bulls, but rather the lives of the saints as is indicated in Romans 12:1.

 Fulfilled!
 Zechariah 14:21 Commentary: Canaan is the Territory approximating the Boundaries of Israel.
 In this Verse Canaanites are Ethnic Jews.

 The land of Canaan extended from Lebanon to Gaza, from Gaza to the Brook of Egypt and the Brook of Egypt to the Jordan.
-In other words, Canaan approximated the boundaries of ancient Israel.
-Therefore the Canaanites in this verse must essentially be ethnic Jews.
-According to Zechariah 14:21, God would resettle Judah and Jerusalem with Gentile Christians while simultaneously banning ethnic Jews.
+In other words, the boundaries of ancient Canaan is not that dissimilar from those of ancient Israel.45 Therefore the Canaanites in this verse may be ethnic Jews.46 According to Zechariah 14:21, God would resettle Judah and Jerusalem with Gentile Christians while simultaneously banning ethnic Jews.
 Did this actually happen?

 Fulfilled!
 Zechariah 14:21 Commentary: Ethnic Jews were expelled from Israel after the Jewish War and the Second Jewish Revolt in fulfillment of v.
 21.

 Yes.
 After the second Jewish revolt in the second century A.D., Hadrian ordered the exile of all remaining Jews in Judea.
-Any ethnic Jew bold enough to attempt to enter Jerusalem after their expulsion was executed.
-Of the seventy-five known Jewish settlements in Judea after the fall of Bar Kokhba’s last fortress, Bethar, there is no evidence that Jewish people continued to live in even one of them.
+Those ethnic Jew bold enough to attempt to enter Jerusalem after their expulsion were likely executed.47 Of the seventy-five known Jewish settlements in Judea after the fall of Bar Kokhba’s last fortress, Bethar, there is no evidence that Jewish people continued to live in even one of them.
 Some Jewish villages, however, did cling to the fringes of the Judean hills in the Jordan valley, on the desert edge to the south and on the western coastal plain.
-Judea was then resettled with Syrians and Arabs.
+Judea was then resettled with Syrians and Arabs.48

-The two hundred years after the expulsion of the Jews were the most peaceful years in all of Jerusalem’s history.
-During this time, the Gentile Christian population increased until “by the end of the fourth century, with Jews still barred except for one day a year, Jerusalem became an exclusively Christian city, the only one in the country.”
-This trend in which the Christian population in Israel continued grow for a thousand years from the Jewish War to the Crusades is the thousand year reign mentioned in Revelation 20.
+The two hundred years after the expulsion of the Jews were the most peaceful years in all of Jerusalem’s history.49 During this time, the Gentile Christian population increased until “by the end of the fourth century, with Jews still barred except for one day a year, Jerusalem became an exclusively Christian city, the only one in the country.”50 This trend in which the Christian population in Israel continued to grow for a thousand years from the Jewish War to the Crusades is, I believe, the thousand year reign mentioned in Revelation 20.

 **NOTE** This is a NEW website.
 If you liked this article share it, like us on Facebook and follow on Twitter.
 Thank You!